revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

-- Its a non access modifier
+- It’s a non-access modifier.
-- Its used to share the same variable or method of a given class
+- It’s used to share the same variable or method of a given class.
 - When we declare a variable or method as static that will not belong to any object, it belongs to the class.
 - There is no need to create an object for the class to access the static variable or static method.
 - We can use the class name to call them with respect to the access modifier.